 Now, onto heavier-duty models.
 Though powerful, there are battery-powered 170-to-199-MPH models that exist.
-That said, we recommend sticking to a gas leaf blower if you need airspeeds of over 170MPH for professional landscaping duties.
+We recommend sticking to a gas leaf blower if you need airspeeds of over 170MPH for professional landscaping duties.

 200 to 229 MPH

-Here, we have left cordless leaf blowers entirely and have switched onto either corded-electric or gas.
+Here, we have left cordless leaf blowers entirely and have switched to either corded-electric or gas.
 Between the two, gas offers more flexibility and portability, but corded models can run indefinitely with a reliable extension cord.
-They can also come with a vacuum function for mulching and easier disposal.
+They can also come with a vacuum function for mulching and disposal.